laravel-notification-channels/facebook-poster/README.md

 ```

 ### Publish Facebook scheduled post
 It is also possible to publish a scheduled post.
-You just have to pass a UNIX timestamp to the `scheduledFor` method.
+You just need to pass an instance of `DateTimeInterface` in - so any `DateTime` or Carbon instance will work.

 ```php
 public function toFacebookPoster($notifiable) {